 We performed our measurements without any calibration, picture mode set to ‘Movie,’ local dimming set to ‘High,’ and Auto Motion Plus set to 'off,' which are also our recommended settings.
 However, when the TV is in the 'Dynamic' picture mode, it is able to reach a maximum of 1940 cd/m2 but has much worse picture accuracy.

 The gray uniformity is decent.
 In the 50% gray image, there are several spots where the dirty screen effect is evident.
 This might bother you when you watch anything with large areas of similar color, like a football field.
 The darker 5% gray image is much more uniform and will not cause any issues in darker scenes.
+Note that gray uniformity can vary between units.

 The viewing angles are very good.
 When you look at the TV from the side, the image remains accurate for a fairly large angle.
 The black level, especially, never goes too high, which this prevents the image from looking washed out.